gnpaneendra/TWIN_data_processing/README.md

 https://lasp.colorado.edu/space-weather-portal/goes-x-ray-flux?duration=3&endDate=2025-12-07<br>

-A webpage like this will be visible<br>
+A webpage like this will be visible<br><br>
 ![image](images/goeswp/gwp1.png)

-Chose the data and click the 3 bars on thw right top of the plot and a drop down menu appears and select "Download CSV"<br>
+Chose the data and click the 3 bars on thw right top of the plot and a drop down menu appears and select "Download CSV"<br><br>
 ![image](images/goeswp/gwp2.png)